Converters

 type (i.e., the given base class or any subclass) and are

-decorated with uplink.returns.from_json
+decorated with uplink.returns.from_json can leverage

 the registered strategy to deserialize JSON responses.